How to Cure Canker and Mouth Sores

 They take a while to cure due to the moisture in the mouth and the consumption of food.
 So, we wanted to find a quick solution that treats and relieves painful sores and mouth sores.
 In today’s article, we’ll you the solutions we found to help cure canker and mouth sores fast.

 Although they’re very common, the truth is that no one knows precisely why they appear.
-What we do know is that canker and mouth sores affect 20% of the population.
-They cause painful speaking and eating.
-They are two types: simple or complex.
+What we do know is that canker and mouth sores cause painful speaking and eating.
+There are two types: simple or complex.

-The first kinds appear a few times a year and last for about a week.
-The second kinds are less common and people afflicted by them usually had some sort of mouth sore before.
+The first type appear a few times a year and last for about a week.
+The second type are less common and people afflicted by them usually had some sort of mouth sore before.
 The appearance of sores could be the result of many things.
 Some factors that might trigger them are:

 - According to this study of the Faculty of Dentistry of the Complutense University of Madrid, stress might be linked to mouth sores.

 - Injuries from food or eating utensils.